Sign in

 Check now

-These joints allow robots to complete tasks with various levels of flexibility and dexterity.
-The most advanced versions can even allow bots to operate at superhuman levels
+These joints allow robots to complete tasks with varying levels of flexibility and dexterity.
+The most advanced versions enable bots to operate at superhuman levels.

 Rotary joints: Movement around an axis